farismalaeb/Powershell/ADSecurityReporter/Readme.md

 ## Scan Active Directory Access Control List (ACL).

+### Update for version 1.2

+Script Compatibility check, As the script wont work with PS7 and Active Directory module built version 0.

+You can check the version by running `(get-module activedirectory).Version.Build Fix issues related to empty parameters.
+Fix small bugs.

 ### Update for version 1.1.1

 - No more seperate cmdlet to scan the domain, instead use the main cmdlet **Get-PscActiveDirectoryACL** and set the parameter **ACLToInclude** to **All**, **DCOnly** or **OUScanOnly**